fluxfederation/on_form/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/powershop/on_form.

+## Roadmap

+* For version 2, the author is looking into support for declaring attributes on the form.
+(You can use plain old Ruby object `attr_accessor` for untyped attributes in the meantime.)
+* After that we'll need to tackle the other use cases for ActiveRecord nested attributes, such as one-to-many associations and auto-building/deleting associated records.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).